MikeDacre/careful_rm/README.md

 MacOS, otherwise the best trash location is chosen (see below).
 Most files can be restored using GUI tools (e.g. Nautilus/Finder), as the default Trash folders and metadata are used (e.g. *Put Back* works on Mac).

+Note: passing `-s` will result in files being destroyed with `shred` and will forcibly override and disable recycle mode.

 Ideally, this tool should be symlinked to `rm` and the file `~/.rm_recycle_home` should be created, which will make recycling automatic